 That's why research studies where scoring pathology slides plays an important role often arrange for multiple pathologists to score the same slides and aggregate their scores to a consensus score - a more objective result.

 Doing this without a dedicated workflow tool like Slide Score is very difficult though.
-From distribution of the slides, making sure all pathologists can view them correctly and answer the same questions the same way to collecting the results, resolving ambiguities and entering them into a data format suitable for statistical analysis.
+From distribution of the slides, making sure all pathologists can view (read more about our fast pathology slide viewer) them correctly and answer the same questions the same way to collecting the results, resolving ambiguities and entering them into a data format suitable for statistical analysis.

 Study organizer can upload their slides to a private secure Slide Score server and configure email addresses of participants.
 At the same time pathology experts can collaborate on designing the scoring sheet.
 When the study is ready Slide Score can send out emails to the participants with links to their cases sets.